-We teach Literacy, Numeracy, Phonics (letters and sounds) and Number to the children in F2 and phonics (letters and sounds) and Number to the children in F1.
+We teach English, Maths, Phonics (letters and sounds) and Number to the children in F2 and phonics (letters and sounds) and Number to the children in F1.

-Mrs Mitchinson and Mrs Liddement (Foundation Stage Teachers), Mrs Briers and Miss Gregson (teaching assistants) work together in the Foundation Stage Unit.
-Miss Kirton works in the morning with the Foundation 1 children.
-The unit was created in 2006.
+Mrs Mitchinson and Mrs Oxborough (Foundation Stage Teachers), Mrs Myers and Mrs Briers (Teaching Assistants) work together in the Foundation Stage Unit.
 A secure outdoor area is situated at the rear of the building providing play provision to the children in the unit.

 The children in Years 1 and 2 follow the National Curriculum.
 The subjects are as follows:

 We ensure that all children have access to a broad and balanced curriculum.
 They are all given opportunities to develop their own skills at their own pace.
 The children all have numeracy and literacy lessons (including daily phonic sessions - following letters and sounds) and then complete topic work which covers the National Curriculum Objectives from all the other subjects.

-Year 1 and Year 2 are taught by Mrs Taylor, who is supported by Mrs Brelsford (teaching assistant)
+Year 1 and Year 2 are taught by Miss Ranson, who is supported by Mrs Womack (teaching assistant)